asbjornenge/taskbox/README.md

 It just means I treat my email as tasks, and my inbox as a tasklist.
 I also do it with tweets.
 Things I should read, watch, look into.
 They all make their way to my inbox and are turned into tasks.

 I have been using [Mailbox](http://www.mailboxapp.com/) on my phone since it launched and have been really really happy with it.
-I was also using the desktop version before switching to Linux a while back (because docker).
+I was also using the desktop version before switching to Linux a while back.
 Naturally, I was pretty bummed when they announced they were [saying goodbye](https://blogs.dropbox.com/mailbox/2015/12/saying-goodbye/).

 This inflamed an itch I've been having for a while; services suck!!
 Unless they are [F/OSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and I can host them myself I'm moving away.
 Same goes for apps.
 Moving to Linux and loosing the Mailbox desktop app was a pain.
 So, I decided to scratch back and [TaskBox](http://taskbox.email) was born.